Skip to contentSkip to footer

 The estimates used by the school are FFT-20, which means we look at the most commonly achieved grade in the top 20% of English schools and use this as our target.
 This reflects our ambition for our students and our ethos of “Excellence in all that we do”.

 These targets are subject specific, based on the performance of similar students nationally in each subject in previous years.
+As a result, these targets will update yearly as new national data is published.
 However, it is important to note that the targets are estimates of the most commonly achieved grades by students nationally and are not a glass ceiling to student achievement.
 As such, these targets are regularly reviewed at each data cycle and staff are given the opportunity to raise these targets where students are showing evidence that they are more capable than the original target.

 Reporting